Art and Design

 Implementation

-All teachers will know where every child is at any point in their Art and Design learning journey.
-Previous learning will be revisited regularly to ensure consistency in learning and a solid understanding.
-Previous learning and next steps for development are evident to every child throughout each topic in the form of a cover sheet, and evident on schemes of work for teachers.
+Through working closely with pupils, teachers will know where every child is at any point in their Art and Design learning journey.
+Previous learning will be revisited regularly and built upon to ensure all pupils make good progress.
+Previous learning and next steps for development are pointed out throughout each topic in the form of a cover sheet, and evident on schemes of work for teachers.
 It is important that children are allowed to explore Art and present their findings in a range of medias including drama, song and dance; to that end the school ensures all cross-curricular links are made whenever possible and pupils are given the opportunity to discuss their design choices and influences.

 Impact